Working with Linda Trichter Metcalf

 Students are encouraged to have 3-5 Writes each week.
 They email one or two Writes to their PW teacher weekly, followed 3 days later by a scheduled conference-call.

-At least two consecutive rounds of this class are recommended before moving on to other work.
+At least two rounds of Exploring the Basics are recommended before moving on to other work.

 Ongoing PW Coaching